Matthiasclee/filetransfer/readme.md

 Recipient: hostname-or-ip-or-recipient
 ```
 ### Recieving
-To recieve files, ensure `filetransfer_server` is running.
-If you added the
-line to your `.bashrc`, just make sure a terminal is open.
-When someone sends
-you a file, you will get a notification with a link to accept it.
-If you
+When someone sends you a file, you will get a notification with a link to
-click the link, you will be taken to a web browser and the file will download.
+accept it.
+If you click the link, you will be taken to a web browser and
+the file will download.